The Weekly: Unaffordable Housing—A Hidden Driver of Wildfire Risk?

 With wildfires blazing across the West, due in large part to a series of lightning strikes across California, The Epicenter is revisiting our previous stories about the drivers that are contributing to higher costs and more devastating impacts from wildfire, and the opportunities that exist to mitigate those impacts.

-A collection of drivers are exacerbating the impacts of wildfires on communities, including migration patterns that have resulted in greater exposure due to where people have chosen to live, assets that are more vulnerable due to out of date land use decisions and building codes, and increased frequency and intensity of fires due to both federal policies and a changing climate.
+A collection of drivers is exacerbating the impacts of wildfires on communities, including migration patterns that have resulted in greater exposure due to where people have chosen to live, assets that are more vulnerable due to out-of-date land use decisions and building codes, and increased frequency and intensity of fires due to both federal policies and a changing climate.
 However, innovative solutions are emerging to mitigate these impacts.

 Not only are more physical assets exposed, but those assets are also more vulnerable to wildfire damage and associated costs, due to out-of-date land and community-planning practices.
 Zoning, local ordinances, and building codes can reduce wildfire damage, but many municipalities are missing up-to-date fire policies and codes, such as requiring fire-resistant building materials or defensible, brush-free perimeters around homes.
 Meanwhile, private insurers are rapidly changing where and how they insure properties, leaving many homeowners more financially vulnerable.